jawah/niquests/docs/user/advanced.rst

 Blocking Or Non-Blocking?
 -------------------------

-With the default Transport Adapter in place, Niquests does not provide any kind of non-blocking IO.
-The :attr:`Response.content <niquests.Response.content>` property will block until the entire response has been downloaded.
-If you require more granularity, the streaming features of the library (see :ref:`streaming-requests`) allow you to retrieve smaller quantities of the response at a time.
-However, these calls will still block.

-We plan to support multiplexed requests when using HTTP/2 or HTTP/3.
-Async usage will be partially rendered useless.
-There won't be any IO blocking per request.
+The :attr:`Response.content <niquests.Response.content>`
+property will block until the entire response has been downloaded by default in HTTP/1.1 In HTTP/2 onward, non-consumed response (body, aka. stream=True) will no longer block the connection.

+But if you leverage a full multiplexed connection, Niquests no longer block your synchronous loop.
+You are free of the IO blocking per request.

+You may also use the ``AsyncSession`` that provide you with the same methods as the regular ``Session`` but with asyncio support.

 Header Ordering
 ---------------